Elias-Giannakidis/cart-pole-ai/README.md

 # Cart-pole-AI

-This is a try to solve Cart-pole AI problef
+This is a try to solve Cart-pole AI problem
 with simply q-learning and
 because the problem has a lot of complexity
 there is a second code which solve this with
-deep q-learning algorithm
+deep q-learning algorithm.

 # Algorithm.